-Preferred dividends decreased \$9.6 million as a result of the conversion of approximately 6.4 million shares of our Series I preferred stock into common shares during 2008.
+Preferred unit distribution requirements decreased \$10.4 million as a result of the conversion of preferred units to units during 2008.

 Liquidity and Capital Resources

 Because we generate revenues primarily from long-term leases, our financing strategy relies primarily on long-term fixed rate debt.
 We manage our floating rate debt to be at or below 15-25% of total outstanding indebtedness.
 Floating rate debt currently comprises only approximately 10% of our total consolidated debt.
 We also enter into interest rate protection agreements as appropriate to assist in managing our interest rate risk.
 We derive most of our liquidity from leases that generate positive net cash flow from operations and distributions of capital from unconsolidated entities that totaled \$956.1 million during the first half of 2009.
 In addition, the Credit Facility provides an alternative source of liquidity as our cash needs vary from time to time.